ThandoK03/se-assignment-1-setting-up-your-developer-environment-ThandoK03/README.md

    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

 **Answer**
 My laptop says "the processor isn't supported for this version of Windows.
+It doesn't want to install windows 11.
 <img src="images/Windows screenshot.png">

 2. Install a Text Editor or Integrated Development Environment (IDE):